-A low sperm count has often been linked with factors such as a zinc deficiency or a lack of vitamins.
-So, making some nutritional changes can be a great way to bring that sperm count up.
-That’s why we’ve put together a list of foods you definitely need to get on his Trying To Conceive menu.
+A low sperm count has often been linked with a zinc deficiency or a lack of essential vitamins.
+So, making some nutritional changes can be a great way to increase your partner's sperm count.

 How can I boost his sperm count naturally?

 Take a look at 7 very important points by experts PROVEN to boost your man's sperm count naturally when you're trying to conceive: